 Women come to the defense of a nursing mom at Chick-fil-A

-AUGUSTA, Ga. -- Moms are coming to the aid of a mother who says she was asked to cover up while breastfeeding inside a Chick-fil-A in Georgia.
+AUGUSTA, Ga. -- Moms have come to the defense of a mother who says she was asked to cover up while breastfeeding inside a Chick-fil-A in Georgia.

 Mothers held a “nurse-in” this week at the fast food restaurant near Augusta, The Augusta Chronicle reported.